 [Section 43A inserted by No. 16 of 2002 s.
 4; amended by No. 16 of 2008 s.
 17.]

-44. Management appointments
+44. Duties of principal employer etc. as to appointing assistants

 (1) A principal employer, manager or other person authorised for the purpose who appoints a person to perform duties or assist that person to perform duties imposed under this Act must make the appointment in writing and must provide the person appointed with a written summary of responsibilities and duties.

 (2) A registered manager must appoint or ensure the appointment of such competent persons as are necessary to assist the registered manager to carry out his or her duties under this Act and, except where this Act or the regulations require the appointment to be notified in some other way, must record the facts and nature of each such appointment in the record book.